-- Total population: 77%
+• Total population: 77%

-- Male: 86%
+Male: 86%

-- Female: 69% (2022 estimate)
+Female: 69% (2022 estimate)

 Moroccan Education System

 While traditionally children acquired an education either through Qur'anic (Islamic) or French school systems (see p.3-4 of History & Myth), today Morocco provides a contemporary 9-year public education program consisting of 6 years of compulsory

-primary schooling (K1-K6), followed by 3 years of primary-secondary instruction (K7-K9).
+primary schooling (K1-K6), followed by 3 years of primarysecondary instruction (K7-K9).

-Morocco's curriculum is anchored in Islamic doctrine and Arabic language studies, with French introduced in the natural sciences, economics, business and mathematics) or attend vocational school.
-While enrollment in secondary public education has increased, it remains below 73% of eligible students. inclined students, completion of secondary education awards them eligibility for college scholarships or study abroad.
+Morocco's curriculum is anchored in Islamic doctrine and Arabic language studies, with French introduced in the 3rd grade - also the primary language offered in most private schools.
+English is also taught starting in the 4th grade.
+Secondary Education Students who successfully complete their primary education can choose to continue their traditional learning, with 3 additional years (K10-12) of high school courses (humanities, social and natural sciences, economics, business and mathematics) or attend vocational school.
+While enrollment in upper secondary education has increased, it remains below 78% of eligible students.
+For the academically inclined students, completion of secondary education awards them eligibility for college scholarships or study abroad.
 Of note, acceptance into Morocco's public university system is highly competitive, requiring high scores on a comprehensive entrance examination.
 Intervention Allocating about 6% of its annual GDP to education, the Moroccan government has endeavored to balance regional disparities in education quality and accessibility by establishing adult learning centers throughout the country.
 Starting in 1963 school attendance became compulsory for ages 7 to 13, although only the wealthy urban middleclass typically attend school, while many of the poorer rural children remain at home to help support the family (see p.2 of Sex & Gender).
 Of note, female attendance in rural areas tends to steadily decline after the first 5 years of schooling.
 Attempts to improve rural attendance have had marginal success because of the necessity to employ child laborers.
 Consequently, this imbalance has led to a dismal national literacy rate, with about 525,416 children, adolescents, and youth failing to attend school.
 External non-governmental organizations and the US have targeted enhanced educational opportunities for girls, with the US funding dormitory construction in rural towns to help promote attendance.
 Similarly, other organizations have provided upgraded school facilities and free meals to encourage parents to enroll their children.